 Description

 Confirmation with amendment in the context of quality management is a critical practice that involves reviewing and updating approved documents, procedures, or decisions to incorporate necessary changes.
-This process ensures continuous improvement and adaptability within an organization’s quality management system (QMS).
+This process ensures continuous improvement and Adaptability within an organization’s quality management system (QMS).

 In quality management, documentation is key to maintaining standards, and as processes evolve, the need to amend these documents becomes evident.
 These amendments might be due to regulatory updates, process improvements, corrective actions, or new insights gained from audits and feedback.